What are Free Radicals?

 But where do they come from?
 Are they really dangerous?
 And if they are, is there a way to combat the damage they cause?

 Free radicals enter our skin through several different sources.
 Sometimes they can occur naturally in the body, depending on what we eat and how often we exercise.
-Our cells naturally oxidize and die off, and as they do, they can leave behind free radicals.
+In addition, our cells naturally oxidize and die off, and as they do, they can leave behind free radicals.

 The third source of free radicals is environmental pollutants, like gasoline fumes and smog.
 When harmful chemicals come in contact with the skin, they can introduce free radicals.
-While a steady diet of fruits and vegetables can help fight off free radicals within the body, other measures must be taken to fight free radical damage on the skin.
+While a steady diet of fruits and vegetables can help fight off free radicals within the body, you must take other measures to fight free radical damage to the skin.

 These powerful, naturally derived ingredients are your best defense against free radicals.
 They neutralize and stop free radicals in their tracks.